OSGeo/gdal/doc/source/user/configoptions.rst

       Sometimes this is not optimal and it would be better to write temporary files on bigger or faster drives (SSD).

+-  .. config:: GDAL_RASTERIO_RESAMPLING
+      :choices: NEAR, BILINEAR, CUBIC, CUBICSPLINE, LANCZOS, AVERAGE, RMS, MODE, GAUSS
+      :default: NEAR

+      Sets the resampling algorithm to be used when reading a from a raster into a buffer with different dimensions from the source region.

 -  .. config:: OGR_ARC_STEPSIZE
       :choices: <degrees>
       :default: 4